 The Destruction of the Hood.

 At 0600, the Hood and the Prince of Wales were in the process of turning another 20º to port in order to bring their after turrets into action, when Bismarck's fifth salvo hit the Hood.
-The distance was less than 9 miles (16,668 meters / 18,236 yards).
-At least one 15-inch shell penetrated Hood's armour belt and reached an after magazine where it exploded.3 The German observers were awestruck by the enormous explosion.
+The distance was less than 9 miles (16,668 metres / 18,236 yards).
+At least one 38-cm shell penetrated Hood's armour belt and reached an after magazine where it exploded.3 The German observers were awestruck by the enormous explosion.
 Sunderland Z/201 (Flight-Lieutenant R. J. Vaughn) that had just arrived in the neighbourhood from Iceland saw the Hood blowing up from the air before coming under heavy A.A. fire from the German ships and forced to take immediate cloud cover.
-The Hood, the Mighty Hood, pride of the Royal Navy and during 20 years the largest warship in the world, split in two and sank in three minutes at about 63º 22' North, 32º 17' West.
-The stern portion sank first, end up and centre down, followed by the bow portion, stem up centre down.
-It all happened so fast that there was not even time to abandon the ship.
-Out of a crew of 1,418 men, only three survived.
-Vice-Admiral Holland and his fleet staff, the commander of the Hood Captain Ralph Kerr, and everyone else perished.
-The three survivors were rescued after three and a half hours at sea by the destroyer Electra (Commander Cecil Wakeford May), and later landed in Reykjavik.4
+Bismarck's Fourth Artillery Officer (IV.A.O.), Kapitänleutnant Burkard von Müllenheim-Rechberg, described what he saw:

 As a result of these hits, the top speed of the Bismarck was reduced to 28 knots.
 The battleship was 3º down by the bow and had a 9º list to port.
-Because of this, the blades tips of the starboard propeller were out of the water at times.
+Because of this, the ship motions caused the blades of the starboard propeller to emerge from the water at times.
 Therefore the starboard void tanks in sections II and III were flooded to reduce the bow trim and list.
 The damage was not particularly serious, the Bismarck maintained intact her fighting capability, good speed, and there were no casualties among the crew; only five men had been slightly wounded.
 However, the loss of fuel was to affect the remaining course of action.

 1. Korvettenkapitän Paulus Jasper choice proved to be correct in the end, since 20.3 cm armour piercing shells (Psrg.
 L/4,4) would not have been effective against heavily armoured ships such as Hood and Prince of Wales.
 20.3 cm high explosive shells (Spgr.
 L/4,7) were much more adequate to destroy un-armoured superstructures and other light equipment on decks.